a30001784/flask-web-app/README.md

-# Solution on how to create and deploy application Into Kubernetes cluster
+# Solution on how to create and deploy application into kubernetes cluster

 ### **Section One:  Build the application as a docker image**